bcbrown/bookreviews/2017/README.md

 ### Dark Forest
-The sequel to the Three Body Problem, I found it almost as good, and I'm looking forward to the third.
+The sequel to the Three Body Problem, I found it almost as good, and I'm looking forward to the third in the trilogy.
 What I liked most about this book, beyond the excellent action sequences, was the highly original theories on how alien species might interact in a crowded universe.